MIDIMinion/sound_reference/ref_minotaur.md

 ## Mult Splitting
 mult splitting can save a lot of time if you have a lot of mults carrying the same lines on them

-* example: lighting tech com where each com box chains out of the one preceeding it:
+* example: lighting tech, com where each com box chains out of the one preceeding it:
 1. make a 6-pair mult called "\_LX Com"
 	* remember to give it Method 0, so it doesn't get counted in checklists!
 2. fill out the descriptions for the lines of the tail